splanck/vtop/README.md

 - Press `H` to toggle thread view (show individual threads).
 - Press `i` to hide or show processes with zero CPU usage.
 - Press `z` to toggle color output.
+- Press `E` to cycle through memory units used for display.
 - Press `F4` or `o` to change the sort direction.
 - Press `space` to pause or resume updates.
 - Press `h` to open a small help window with available shortcuts.